sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 ## ASE
 ### 2025
-+ SSR: Safeguarding Staking Rewards by Defining and Detecting Logical Defects in DeFi Staking
++ [security/privacy]SSR: Safeguarding Staking Rewards by Defining and Detecting Logical Defects in DeFi Staking
 + Democratizing the Cryptocurrency Ecosystem by Just-In-Time Transformation of Mining Programs
-+ Leveraging Mixture-of-Experts Framework for Smart Contract Vulnerability Repair with Large Language Model
++ [security/privacy] Leveraging Mixture-of-Experts Framework for Smart Contract Vulnerability Repair with Large Language Model
 + Why Is My Transaction Risky?
 Understanding Smart Contract Semantics and Interactions in the NFT Ecosystem
-+ Demystifying OpenZeppelin's Own Vulnerabilities and Analyzing Their Propagation in Smart Contracts
++ [security/privacy] Demystifying OpenZeppelin's Own Vulnerabilities and Analyzing Their Propagation in Smart Contracts
 + PROMFUZZ: Leveraging LLM-Driven and Bug-Oriented Composite Analysis for Detecting Functional Bugs in Smart Contracts
 + VeriExploit: Automatic Bug Reproduction in Smart Contracts via LLMs and Formal Methods
 + SolContractEval: A Benchmark for Evaluating Contract-Level Solidity Code Generation